lockstockandbarrel/earth/README.md

 **WIP Notice:** this has barely been begin.
 I am still sorting out what is and is not standard.

+Once constructed and stable, the lessons will become a tutorial on the Fortran Wiki, and this project will contain the related modules and examples, but at this point this is just an incomplete outline so starting the Wiki entries would be premature.

 ### Introduction to Fortran Unicode support
    + [**Lesson I:**](docs/lesson1_ucs4.md) reading and writing UTF-8 Unicode files
    + Lesson II:  creating Unicode strings in ASCII Fortran source files